JnBrymn/JnBrymn.github.io/_posts/2018-09-02-load-testing-elasticsearch-using-python-asyncio-and-the-slow-log.md

 ---
 layout: post
-title: Load Testing Elasticsearch Using Python `asyncio` and the Slow Log
+title: Load Testing Elasticsearch Using Python asyncio and the Slow Log
 ---
-# Load Testing Elasticsearch by Replaying Slow Logs
+Over the past couple of days I've been reading over Yeray Diaz's wonderful blog posts on python3 `asyncio` ([_AsyncIO for the Working Python Developer_](https://hackernoon.com/asyncio-for-the-working-python-developer-5c468e6e2e8e) and [_Asyncio Coroutine Patterns: Beyond await_](https://medium.com/python-pandemonium/asyncio-coroutine-patterns-beyond-await-a6121486656f)) and I decided to see if I could come up with some sort of Elasticsearch load testing framework.

-I found a neat idea in Florian Hopfs blog [_Logging Requests to Elasticsearch_](http://blog.florian-hopf.de/2016/03/logging-requests-to-elasticsearch.html)

-If you set all of the slow log thresholds to 0s then you will log all of the traffic coming through elasticsearch in its entirety.
+Soon after directing my attention to Elasticsearch I ran across a neat idea in Florian Hopf's blog post [_Logging Requests to Elasticsearch_](http://blog.florian-hopf.de/2016/03/logging-requests-to-elasticsearch.html): If you set all of the slow log thresholds to 0s then you will log all of the traffic coming through elasticsearch in its entirety.
 ```yaml
 index.search.slowlog.threshold.query.debug: 0s
 index.search.slowlog.threshold.fetch.debug: 0s
 index.indexing.slowlog.threshold.index.debug: 0s
 ```

-So for the rest of this post let's assume that you have set the slow loggers to 0s and recorded 100% of production traffic for an hour for all of your elasticsearch servers.

-And I combined this with my newfound knowledge of Python3's asyncio library (thanks largely to Yeray Diaz's posts [_AsyncIO for the Working Python Developer_](https://hackernoon.com/asyncio-for-the-working-python-developer-5c468e6e2e8e) and [_Asyncio Coroutine Patterns: Beyond await_](https://medium.com/python-pandemonium/asyncio-coroutine-patterns-beyond-await-a6121486656f)).
-The end result is a simple Elasticsearch load tester that replays the requests from the slow log file.
+So I came up with a goal for learning `asyncio` and making something useful in the process:

+> Make an `asyncio`-powered Elasticsearch load test utility that consumes production traffic from the slow log and plays it back as requests to a test cluster

+And after bumping my head on the desk for a few days, I actually built it!
 Here's how you run it:

 ```bash
 $ source activate your_python_3.7_environment